Chaplains offer pastoral and spiritual care to all patients and their carers, friends and family as well as NHS staff.

 Some chaplains travel between hospitals, clinics, hospices, etc.

-Chaplains represent the faiths of the local population who use NHS services.
-So they could be Christian (Anglican, Roman Catholic or Free Churches) or any of the world faiths.
+Chaplains represent the faiths and belief systems of the local population who use NHS services.
 You will work with patients, staff and families with any faith or no faith.

 Some NHS chaplains also work in their own faith outside the NHS.
 People who are ill or who have a family member who is ill may have spiritual or emotional needs.
 As a chaplain, you'll help them deal with the experiences of life and death, illness and injury in the context of a faith or belief system.
 You'll also support the spiritual needs of staff.